CleveritDemo/copilot-java-migration-17/README.md

 ### Perform the steps

-Create packages; to get the folder structure and needed classes.
+Create packages inside `new-movie-ws/src/main/java/com.cleveritgroup.newmovierest` to obtain the folder structure and necessary classes.

+⚠️ Copilot may not generate the same folder structure, but we can use the suggestions to get the correct structure.

 ![create folder structure](assets/image.png)